facebookarchive/facebook-swift-sdk/README.md

 - [Graph API](https://developers.facebook.com/docs/swift/graph) - Read and write directly to Facebook social graph.

 ## Important
 **NOTE:** This SDK is a wrapper around the [ObjC SDK](https://github.com/facebook/facebook-objc-sdk).
+The project uses [Carthage](https://github.com/Carthage/Carthage) internally for managing the dependencies on the "FBSDK"-prefixed libraries.
 It is intended to offer an additional layer of type-safety around the original as well as offer support for modern Swift and iOS paradigms.
 Please see our [roadmap](./ROADMAP.md) for information about the strategy for modernizing this project.

 ## Installation